yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl separate` - separate the elements by whether or not satisfying the criteria.

-* `#!wl freeze` - screen subexpressions matching the pattern and then perform the operation.
+* `#!wl freeze` - freeze subexpressions matching the pattern and then perform the operation.

+* `#!wl freezeNegative` - freeze subexpressions matching the pattern, regard them as syntactically negative quantities and then perform the operation.

 * `#!wl focus` - simplify the arguments of the specified heads.